apache/echarts-doc/en/option/series/treemap.md

 #${prefix} childrenVisibleMin(number) = null

-If the area of a rectangular node is less than this value (unit: px square), the child nodes of this node will not display.
+Children will not be shown when area size of a node is smaller than this value (unit: px square).

 This can hide the details of nodes when the rectangular area is not large enough.
-When users zoom nodes with mouse, the child node would show if the area is larger than this threshold.
+When users zoom nodes, the child node would show if the area is larger than this threshold.

 {{ use: partial-treemap-visual-detial }}
 {{use: partial-treemap-prop-location-desc(name="childrenVisibleMin")}}